-- the prohibitions are not contravened by activity in relation to any critical-industry goods which are- (1) the personal effects of a person travelling to Russia, (2) of a non-commercial nature for the personal use of a person travelling to Russia and contained in that person's luggage, or (3) necessary for the official purposes of a diplomatic mission or consular post in Russia, or of an international organisation enjoying immunities in accordance with international law. - the prohibitions are also not contravened by a relevant activity in relation to consumer communication devices for civilian use, or software updates for civilian use.

-Regulation 29A prohibits (from 8 March 2022) directly or indirectly providing insurance or reinsurance services relating to aviation and space goods or technology (including aircraft and parts thereof):
+- the prohibitions are not contravened by activity in relation to critical-industry goods which are- (1) the personal effects of a person travelling to Russia, (2) of a non-commercial nature for the personal use of a person travelling to Russia and contained in that person's luggage, or (3) necessary for the official purposes of a diplomatic mission or consular post in Russia, or of an international organisation enjoying immunities in accordance with international law. - the prohibitions are also not contravened by a relevant activity in relation to consumer communication devices for civilian use, or software updates for civilian use. - On 8 April 2022, a new UK Department for International Trade general trade licence authorises the export, supply or delivery, making available, transfer, provision of technical assistance, provision of financial services or funds, or provision of brokering services in respect of the following items (as well as the provision of insurance and reinsurance services relating to aviation goods or aviation technology): - vessels and their component parts; - aircraft and their component parts; and - aero gas turbine engines and specially designed components therefor.